-A three part series on Race, Food, & Land in Detroit.
+Three-part Special Series on Race, Food, & Land in Detroit

-Across the United States black farmers and black communities face major barriers related to farmland acquisition and food sovereignty.
-These issues often go unseen.
-MSU Extension and MSU Tollgate Farm will be facilitating a three-part lecture series to investigate the past, present, and future of race relations in Detroit and how it has impacted land acquisition and food sovereignty.
-During each session, a team of MSU Extension facilitators, will be joined by panelists from across the Detroit food systems landscape to share their lived and learned experiences.
-Registration fees, minus the cost of stipends for the panelists, will support the cost of consultation for high-needs and Detroit-based MSU Product Center clients who wish to explore product and farm development.
+Across the United States black farmers and black communities face major barriers related to farmland acquisition and achieving food sovereignty.
+These issues often go unseen and need to be discussed.
+MSU Extension and MSU Tollgate Farm will be facilitating a three-part lecture series to highlight the past, present, and future projections of race relations in Detroit and how race has impacted land acquisition and food sovereignty.
+Each session will consist of a team of MSU Extension facilitators joined by panelists from across the Detroit food systems landscape to share their lived and learned experiences.
+Registration fees, minus the cost of stipends for the panelists, will go toward initiatives that support the needs of Black/African-American farmers in Detroit.

 July 30th, The History of Urban Agriculture and Racism in Detroit:

 Gain a clear and accurate historical overview of how race relations in Detroit impacted land acquisition and food systems.
 Highlight and uplift historical Black/African American voices regarding lived experiences in relation to race, land, and food within Detroit.